philglew/ldap-powerapps/README.md

 9) You will see your new container now on your LDS instance.
 Repeat steps 6 to 8 to create containers, groups etc. I have created the below for now.
 <img src="/assets/ADSI%209.png?raw=true" alt="LDS 1" title="LDS 1" width="60%">

+Your LDS instance is now set up.
+But don't worry, you can always change, add or delete containers, partitions, groups etc, through ADSI Edit.

+##